 Budget not happy?
 We can cut several hundred dollars off using less expensive components.
 Just ask.

-The optional dynamo system includes a Schmidt SON28 hub, a Busch & Mueller Top Light Line Plus taillight, and either a B&M Luxos U or KLite Bikepacker Pro headlight.
+The optional dynamo system includes a Schmidt SON28 hub, a Busch & Mueller Top Light Line Plus taillight, and a Sinewave Cycles Beacon headlight with usb charging port for phones and other small devices.

 |Frame||Soma Wolverine cromoly (Tange Prestige, double butted)|